 No organization, no matter how large or well funded, can protect the waters alone.
 We need to work together!

-As Network conveners, we are committed to centering our relationship with water through the following values:
+As Network conveners, we are committed to centering our relationship with water through our values.
+This is our water declaration:

 We know—in our bones—that water is sacred.